apollo-13/docker-ubuntu/README.md

 the actual pulling on launching the container.

 To pull from different branch than *master* specify the branch name in the *APOLLO13_GIT_BRANCH* environment variable.

+## Running Docker containers on Linux development host ##

+When running Docker on your development host, the TCP/IP ports exposed by Docker may collide with ports of other services already running on your development host.
+The workaround for this is to run Docker inside a virtual machine using [boot2docker](https://github.com/boot2docker/boot2docker-cli).